Non-isothermal non-Newtonian fluids: the stationary case

 \section{Abstract}

 The stationary Navier-Stokes equations for a non-Newtonian incompressible fluid are coupled with the stationary heat equation and subject to Dirichlet type boundary conditions.
 The viscosity is supposed to depend on the temperature and the stress depends on the strain through a suitable power law depending on $p\in (1,2)$ (shear thinning case).
 For this problem we establish the existence of a weak solution as well as we prove some regularity results both for the Navier-Stokes and the Stokes cases.
 Then, the latter case with the Carreau power law is approximated through a FEM scheme and some error estimates are obtained.
-Such estimates are then validated through some two-dimensional numerical experiments. \\ \\ \textbf{Keywords}: Incompressible non-isothermal fluids, power law fluids, shear thinning, existence, regularity, finite elements, a priori error estimates. \\ \\ \textbf{MSC 2010}: 35Q45, 76A05, 76M10.
+Such estimates are then validated through some two-dimensional numerical experiments.